hessius/HFNOsplitter/README.md

 **N.B.
 2 Even when ready this solution will be provided as is with no express or implied warranty.
 In no event will the authors be held liable for any damages arising from the use of this solution.**

 **N.B.
-3 This project is not done in conjuction, collaboration or influence of the original manufacturer of any equipment, medical or otherwise**
+3 This project is not done in conjuction, collaboration or influence of the original manufacturer of any equipment, medical or otherwise.**

 ### Status / Progress